humdrum-tools/humdrum-documentation/guide/ch09/index.md

 musical pattern of potential interest.
 In particular, regular expressions cannot be used directly to identify deep-structure patterns from surface-level representations.
-However, regular expressions are quite powerful \-- much more powerful than they appear to the novice user.
+However, regular expressions are quite powerful &mdash; much more powerful than they appear to the novice user.
 Not all users will be equally adept at formulating an appropriate regular expression to search for a given pattern.
 As with the study of a musical instrument, practise is advised.